The Cathedral of the Plains - St. Fidelis Church

 The Romanesque design church contains German windows & works of art, Austrian hand carved stations of the cross, and Italian marble altar.
 The church is open to the public (free) from dawn to dusk.
 Stop by early on a Friday evening and you may be treated to the sounds of the Saint Fidelis organist rehearsing.
 Groups or individuals may arrange a guided tour by contacting the Parish Office at 785-735-2777.

 St. Fidelis Catholic Church is not the seat for a bishop, so it is not a Cathedral.
 It received its nickname from William Jennings Bryan when he visited St. Fidelis in 1912.
+After several years of petition, St. Fidelis was named a minor Basilica in 2014.

 Eight Wonders of Kansas